Cioko04/OSK-BACKEND/README.md

 - Java 11+
 - Spring Boot for API development
 - Hibernate for ORM with MySQL
-- SQL for database management
+- MySQL for database management
 - Maven for dependency management